 Here's how much you could save, assuming a typical 3% fee for a listing agent and a $299 flat rate for an MLS listing.

-When you use a flat fee service, you'll probably still have to pay a 2–3% commission to the buyer's agent.
-Buyer’s agent commission comes from the sale proceeds, so it’s up to the seller to decide how much to offer.
+When you use a flat fee service, you may still need to pay a 2–3% commission to the buyer's agent.
+The buyer’s agent commission comes from the sale proceeds, and is negotiable.

-As realtor Kristyn Grewell says, “Agents are not going to work for free.
-In the US, buyers in most markets have no expectation of having to pay a commission to an agent.
-Offering none is not going to get your house shown.”
+As realtor Kristyn Grewell says, “Agents aren't going to work for free.
+In the US, buyers in most markets don't expect to pay a commission to an agent.
+Offering none isn't going to get your house shown.”

 Flat fee MLS listing vs. full-service realtor